 - ORI 101 First Year Experience 1 credit hour.
 This course assists new students in making a satisfactory adjustment to the collegiate environment.
 Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career exploration, student life, financial aid, money management, and The Freshman Academy exit requirements.
-Prerequisites: None. - ORI 101H First Year Experience Honors 1 credit hour.
+Prerequisite: None. - ORI 101H First Year Experience Honors 1 credit hour.
 This course assists new students in making a satisfactory adjustment to the collegiate environment.
 Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career exploration, student life, financial aid, and other relevant information.
 Entering honors freshmen who enter AAMU with fewer than 30 credit hours are required to register for this course.
 This course is mandatory for graduation.
 The payment of the enrollment fee is required.
 The grade earned for this courses is used in calculating a student's overall grade point average. - ORI 102 First Year Experience 1 credit hour.
-A continuation of ORI 101. - ORI 102H First Year Experience Honors 1 credit hour.
-This course assists new students in making a satisfactory adjustment to the collegiate environment.
-Topics include, but are not limited to, service learning, character education, and personal/professional development.
-Second semester honors freshmen are required to register for this course, as it is mandatory for graduation.
-The grade earned for this courses is used in calculating a student's overall grade point average.
+A continuation of ORI 101.